why do the sculptures cost so much?

 Packager: To make sure that you new friend gets to you safely, I take great care while packing orders.
 The whole process from creating shipping labels to folding boxes to putting stickers on everything takes me about 3-4 hours every month.
 The only time you’ll see me leave my house is when I go to post office for my regular waiting-in-line-for-an-hour appointment.

-I hope I didn’t bore you to death and I provided you with some insight into what goes into making a handmade product apart from the obvious labor.
-Please don’t take this as me showing off, being like ‘look at all the things I can do!’, because it really isn’t about that.
+I hope I didn’t bore you to death and I provided you with some insight into what goes into making a sculpture apart from the obvious labor.
 No matter what kind of job you do, there’s parts of it that people don’t see and I simply wanted to share mine for the ones asking how I can charge ‘so much’ for such a small thing.